kenphused-About-AI/jira-mcp-server/README.md

   -days 365 \
   -nodes

-For production, use a trusted certificate such as Let’s Encrypt.
+For production, use a trusted certificate such as Let’s Encrypt or terminate TLS on a forwarding proxy (Nginx, Cloudflare, Pangolin, or ContextForge) and forward HTTP to the MCP server.

 ---